The buyer’s attention is in particular drawn to the provisions of clause 10.4.

 14.3 – Communications addressed to the Company shall be marked for the attention of the Managing Director.

-Valentine will endeavour where possible to respond to requests by customers for confirmation that an e mail order has been received.
+Valentine will endeavor where possible to respond to requests by customers for confirmation that an e mail order has been received.

 The onus lies with the ordering company to satisfy themselves that the purchase order sent has been received by Valentine, be it by fax or e mail.